-HOT BLADE 12 in Portugal introduced COMAO training and included F-16 over-watch missions to replicate current operational practices.
+- HOT BLADE 12 in Portugal introduced COMAO training and included F-16 over-watch missions to replicate current operational practices.

-GREEN BLADE 12 in Belgium introduced Special Operations to the programme for the first time, and was an integrated ground and air exercise.
+- GREEN BLADE 12 in Belgium introduced Special Operations to the programme for the first time, and was an integrated ground and air exercise.

-HOT BLADE 14 in Portugal focussed on joint interoperability training with a setup similar to previous editions.
-Mentor team tasks/responsibilities were expanded.
+- HOT BLADE 14 in Portugal focussed on joint interoperability training with a setup similar to previous editions.
+Mentor Team tasks/responsibilities were expanded.

-ITALIAN BLADE 15 in Viterbo, Italy, continued to develop joint interoperability training through the integration of multinational elements, both in the air and on the ground, in a hot and dusty environment.
+- ITALIAN BLADE 15 in Viterbo, Italy, continued to develop joint interoperability training through the integration of multinational elements, both in the air and on the ground, in a hot and dusty environment.

-COLD BLADE 16 will be held in Finland, focusing on flying in demanding environmental conditions.
+- COLD BLADE 16in Finland, focused on flying in demanding environmental conditions.
 The exercise is developed to test the helicopters, test the aircrew and to teach and learn Technics, Tactics and Procedures in cold and snowy conditions.

-Beside the exercises, an integral part of the HEP is the Helicopter Tactics Symposium which was held four times in Luxembourg.
-It is designed to allow helicopter crews to share experiences, gain knowledge of the current threats they face and discuss tactics, techniques and procedures.
+Beside the exercises, an integral part of the HEP is the Helicopter Tactics Symposium (HTS).
+It is designed to allow helicopter crews to share training and operational experience, gain knowledge of the current threats and discuss tactics, techniques and procedures.
 Thelatest Helicopter Tactics Symposium took place during 2018, in the city ofSalzburg, Austria in November2018.
 The 2019 HTS will be held in the Germany, in the city of Celle, early November 2019.

 c) Core Planning Team (CPT)